 - urinalysis and urine culture

-- CBC (complete blood count) to check for infection and that your iron levels are good
+- CBC (complete blood count) to check for infection and that your iron levels are good (that you’re not anemic)

 - blood type test and Rh-factor test to determine what your blood type is and if you’re Rh-negative